-Afforestation and alien and invasive vegetation impact runoff i.e., interflow and/or stream flow.
+Afforestation and alien and invasive vegetation impact runoff, i.e., interflow and/or stream flow.
 Alien vegetation impacts are notably linked to water quality and geomorphological impacts.
 Section 36(2) of the National Water Act (Act No. 36 of 1998) (NWA) states that a stream flow reduction activity is any activity that is likely to reduce the availability of water in a watercourse to the Reserve, to meet international obligations, or to other water users significantly (DWAF, 1999).
 Afforestation has been declared as a streamflow reduction activity, the only activity declared thus far by the DWS.

-Stream flow reduction (SFR) activities produces less runoff (or outflow) than it would have produced if it were a natural area (WRC, 2011).
-SFR activities are in general, easily visualised as wooded areas within a catchment, but it may also be alien and invasive vegetation or an afforestation area (e.g., commercial and eucalyptus plantation).
+Stream flow reduction (SFR) activities produce less runoff (or outflow) than they would have produced if it were a natural area (WRC, 2011).
+These activities are, in general, easily visualised as wooded areas within a catchment, but it may also be alien and invasive vegetation or an afforestation area (e.g., commercial and eucalyptus plantation).
 As such, there may be many different stream flow reduction activities within a catchment, each with their own characteristics.

-Afforestation plants are usually also listed alien and invasive species as per the NEM: BA Alien Invasive Species Lists of (GG No.R 1003, 18 September, 2020).
-Species, clones, and hybrids from the genera of Eucalyptus, Pinus and Acacia are usually planted for commercial purposes.
-However, due to the fact that they are deep rooted, evergreen, have higher evapotranspiration, and highly invasive, they have to be closely managed and their spread controlled.
+Afforestation plants are usually listed as AIS per the NEM: BA AIS Lists of (GG No.R 1003, 18 September 2020).
+Species, clones, and hybrids from Eucalyptus, Pinus and Acacia genera are usually planted for commercial purposes.
+However, because they are deep rooted, evergreen, have higher evapotranspiration, and are highly invasive, they have to be closely managed and their spread controlled.